How to Become a Product Manager: The Ultimate Guide

 Remember that professional interviewing guidelines still apply during the interview process regardless of how you land your first interview.
 Be courteous and positive, and show the work you’ve done to start your career as a product manager.

 Before your interview, brush up on common product manager interview questions and answer strategies.
-When you’re done, remember to thank your interviewers for their time via email or a written note.
-Send it within 24 hours.
+After the interview, remember to thank your interviewers for their time via email or a written note.
+Be sure to send your thank you correspondence within 24 hours of your interview.

 Whether you land the job or not, asking for feedback once you’ve received the final decision will help you strengthen your interviewing skills for future positions.